Biology: Physiology

-How do all of our body parts and systems work together to keep us alive?
+How do all our body parts and systems work together to keep us alive and well?

 While anatomy is all about form, physiology is about function, exploring how living things work.
-Emmanuel's physiology concentration is designed for students interested in a focused study of human physiology - our circulatory, respiratory, hematologic, immunologic, digestive, skeletal, nervous, muscular systems and more.
-In addition, students will perform in depth investigation into metabolic processes and the stress of exercise.
+Emmanuel's biology major with a concentration in physiology is designed for students interested in a focused study of human physiology—our circulatory, respiratory, hematologic, immunologic, digestive, skeletal, nervous, muscular systems and more.
+In addition, you will perform in depth investigation into nutrition, metabolic processes and the stress of exercise.

 View the 2022-2023 Academic Catalog to find course titles, numbers and descriptions.